streamroot/integration-samples/mesh/android/README.md

         .playerInteractor(PlayerInteractor(newPlayer))
         .options {
             /*
-             * Set the Mesh property to use
+             * Set Mesh properties
              *
              * param: string
              */
             meshProperty("MY_PROPERTIES")

             /*
-             * Set the DeliveryClientKey to use
+             * Set the DeliveryClientKey
              * Is only required if it was not set in AndroidManifest.xml
              * Will override the AndroidManifest.xml DeliveryClientKey
              *